• Skip to main content

 I was shocked and disappointed and started searching for a better and healthier option for our little feline family.

-I was very delighted to come across a grain free kitten food (this is the one I tried) at the pet store, and decided to give it a try. Â Both Mama Kitty and kittens loved it and within 24 hours, voila, no more stinky cat litter box!
+I was very delighted to come across a grain-free kitten food (I recommend this brand) at the pet store, and decided to give it a try.
+Both Mama Kitty and kittens loved it and within 24 hours, voila, no more stinky cat litter box!

-The difference was amazing and my husband was relieved! Â The grain free cat food is more expensive than the conventional cheap stuff, but the significantly reduced smell was definitely worth it. Â Not to mention the cats eat less because the food is healthier for them and more filling which results in smaller stools too.
+Not to mention the cats eat less because the food is healthier for them and more filling, which results in smaller stools too.

-Why would a grain free cat food make a difference to the smell of a cat litter box, you may ask?
+Why would a grain-free cat food make a difference to the smell of a cat litter box, you may ask?

-The reason is that the #1 ingredient of most major pet foods is typically corn, wheat, or rice.
-This is problematic because cats are carnivores, not omnivores and feeding them grains, some of the most difficult plant matter to break down, is not optimal for their digestion.
-When animals eat food that is not easily digested and/or not designed for their biology, the result is stinky, overly large stools.
+This is problematic because cats are carnivores, not omnivores, and feeding them grains, some of the most difficult plant matter to break down, is not optimal for their digestion.

 Sources and More Information